Vegan Breakfast Hash

 4.64 from 94 votes

-This Vegan Breakfast Hash recipe is made with russet potatoes and sweet potatoes slow roasted to crispy perfection.
-Serve it as a side of in a breakfast burrito for a tasty homestyle breakfast!
+This easy Vegan Breakfast Hash recipe is absolutely delicious!
+Serve it as a side dish or in a breakfast burrito for a tasty homestyle breakfast.

 vegan breakfast hash